wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

 Detecting unauthorized processes - Netcat
 =========================================

-Wazuh is capable of detecting if Netcat is running on a monitored host.
+This POC shows how Wazuh is capable of detecting if Netcat is running on a monitored host.

 You can learn more about the :ref:`command monitoring capability <manual_command_monitoring>` in the documentation.